+When faced with a potential medical malpractice matter, it should be understood that errors while made hospital staff are often traced back to the business: the hospital.
+Like any business hospitals and medical facilities strive to be profitable, which can often lead to under-staffing and inadequate hiring resulting in a serious mistake.
 When a person suffers harm at the hands of medical professionals, whether due to negligence, error, or some other act of malpractice, the hospital in which the person received the care may be held liable for any losses or suffering endured by the patient in a hospital negligence lawsuit.
 Hospitals are meant to serve the needs of their patients and keep them safe; but, oftentimes, patient safety is compromised because a hospital fails to take the steps necessary to prevent medical errors and negligence.

 If you or a loved one has been harmed in a hospital setting due to a medical error, negligence or some other form of medical malpractice, please contact our qualified attorneys to learn more about your legal rights and options.

-Please read on to learn about specific types of hospital negligence, including medical errors, nurse malpractice and emergency room malpractice.
+Please read on to learn about specific types of hospital negligence, including types of medical errors, nurse malpractice and emergency room malpractice.
 You can also click on the following to learn more about these types of medical negligence: medication error, surgical error, and birth injury.

 In addition to providing important information about hospital negligence, this page will also provide essential facts about medical malpractice lawsuits and the legal rights of victims.